 - Fully understand all marketing spend

 - Completely grasp conversions and results of marketing campaigns

 - Knowing, not guessing, which marketing partners are driving the most success

 - Unlimited scalability of advertising efforts

-- Easy sharing of marketing activity to all stakeholders and teams
+- Easy sharing of marketing activity to all internal stakeholders and teams

 - … all of which sums up to faster, smarter, cheaper growth

-Typically MMPs like Singular manage all this via an SDK in your apps, code for your websites, links for digital and even offline marketing, and server-to-server solutions for complete flexibility.
+Typically MMPs like Singular manage all this via an SDK in your apps, code for your websites, links for digital and even offline marketing, SDKs and connects for CTV apps, and server-to-server solutions for complete flexibility.